9th8/up-to-date-real-world-haskell/0-why-haskell.md

 crucial ideas.
 The first was that programmers are not merely capable of working in expressive languages; in fact, they flourish.
 The second was in part a byproduct of the rapid growth in raw computing power of that
-era: it\'s often smart to sacrifice some execution performance in exchange for a big increase in programmer productivity.
+era: it's often smart to sacrifice some execution performance in exchange for a big increase in programmer productivity.
 Finally, several of these languages borrowed from functional programming.